kosehy/ft_transcendence/README.md

 - [ ] Through the chat interface users must be able to see other players proﬁles

 4. Game
-The main purpose of this website is to play pong against other players and show everyone how good you are!
+- The main purpose of this website is to play pong against other players and show everyone how good you are!
 Therefor we should be able to play pong directly on the website and live against an other player.
 It can be in a canvas or it can be with 3d eﬀects, it can be ugly but it must be a pong like the one from 1972.
 If you want to, you can add power ups, diﬀerent maps etc... but user must be able to play a default pong game without any added stuﬀ.
 The game must be responsive!
 Other users can watch the game live without interfering in i

 5. Guilds
 - [ ] Users must be able to create guilds with unique names
-- [ ] Aguildmustalsohaveauniqueanagramof5lettersmaxthatwillbeshownbefore the name of a user in the chat
+- [ ] A guild must also have a unique anagram of 5 letters max that will be shown before the name of a user in the chat
 - [ ] Each time a member of the guild wins a game, some points are added to the guild’s points

 - [ ] There must be a ranking page of all guilds, visible to any logged-in user